We are doing science for policy

 For each approved experiment, RADMET will offer the best possible measurement conditions according to the specifications of the users and guaranteeing an optimal data output.

 All users will be requested to complete and deliver safety and security-related documents to get access to the nuclear facilities at RADMED.
 Approval of access is subject to the rules of the European Commission, the Joint Research Centre and the Belgian authorities.
 Submission of documents should therefore be started in time to allow completion of the approval procedure well before the start of the experiment.

-The JRC may provide a financial or in-kind contribution to support Users to cover their costs of travel and subsistence (T&S) related to User Stay Days, subject to the availability of funds, personnel and other resources to Users from User Institutions located in an EU Member State or country associated to the Euratom Research Programme (only Switzerland and Ukraine).
+The JRC may provide a financial or in-kind contribution to support Users to cover their costs of travel and subsistence (T&S) related to User Stay Days, subject to the availability of funds, personnel and other resources to Users from User Institutions located in an EU Member State.

 A User Stay Day is a day of physical presence of a User at the concerned Research Infrastructure for Access related to the User Access Project.
 A User Stay Day counts as a registered entry to the JRC site where the Research Infrastructure is located.

 Long-term stays are primarily for students and have a duration of at least 1 month.
 They are typically 3 to 9 months for Karlsruhe, and 1 to 6 months for Petten and Geel.

 The Lead User is invited to fill in the User travel and subsistence form and send it to JRC-OPEN-EUFRAT@ec.europa.eu by the closing date of the call.
 For more information, the Lead User may contact the JRC Research Infrastructure at JRC-OPEN-EUFRAT@ec.europa.eu.

 The JRC and the entitled party (person or organisation that has been granted access) become co-owners in equal shares of all raw data, treated data and documentation data developed with respect to the access;